The definition of smart card encoding

 - A contactless smart card has a chip and an antenna.
 In order for the data on the card to be read, it needs to come within a specified distance to the card reader (this distance varies by smart card reader) but does not need to make direct contact.

-How do you encode a smart card?
+How to encode smart cards

 To encode a contact or contactless smart card, you’ll need an ID card printer with smart card encoding capabilities such as: